Cassie Chadwick: The Carnegie con

 Chadwick carried out a lavish lifestyle as a result of her con.
 She bought diamond necklaces, enough clothes to fill 30 closets, and a gold organ.
 She became known as "the Queen of Ohio."
 She claimed to give money to the poor and to the suffrage movement.

 In November 1904, Chadwick received a $190,000 loan from Herbert B. Newton, a Brookline, Massachusetts banker.
 Newton was shocked when he learned of the other loans Chadwick had received, and called his loan in.
-Chadwick could not pay and the bank sued.
+Chadwick could not pay, and Newton sued.
 At the time, she had accumulated debts over $1 million.
 It was also discovered that a number of securities being held for her in various banks were worthless.
-When Carnegie was later asked about her, he denied ever knowing her, and further stated he had not signed a promissory note in more than 30 years.
+When Carnegie was later asked about her, through a spokesman he denied ever knowing her.
+Carnegie further stated he had not signed a promissory note in more than 30 years.
 Chadwick fled to New York, but was soon arrested at her apartment at the Hotel Breslin and taken back to Cleveland.
 When she was arrested, she was wearing a money belt containing over $100,000.
 Leroy Chadwick and his adult daughter hastily left Cleveland for a European tour when the scandal broke.
 He filed for divorce before leaving on the tour.

 The news sent shock waves through the Cleveland banking community.
 Citizen's National Bank of Oberlin, which had loaned her $800,000, suffered a massive run that forced it into bankruptcy.